michael-milette/moodle-filter_filtercodes/README.md

 * {-} : Is substituted for &shy;, a soft hyphen that only appears when needed.
 * {nbsp} : Is substituted for a non-breaking space when displayed.
 * {langx xx}{/langx} : Tag specific text in a particular language by wrapping the text in a plain text pair of {langx xx} {/langx} or {langx xx-XX} {/langx} tags.
 This makes no visible changes to the content but wraps the content in an HTML <span lang="xx"></span> inline tag.
 As a result, screen readers will make use of this localization information to apply a particular pronunciation if the text is in a different language than the language of the rest of the page.
 This is required for compliance with W3C Web Content Accessibility Guidelines (WCAG 2.0)
 * {details}{summary}{/summary}{/details} : An easy way to create an HTML 5 Details/Summary expandable section in your page.
-IMPORTANT: {details}{summary}{/summary} must all be on one line.
+IMPORTANT: {details}{summary}{/summary} must all be on one line (it is ok if the line wraps).
 The rest of the details can be on multiple lines followed by the {/details}.
-This is an experimental feature which may result in invalid HTML.
+This is an experimental feature which may result in invalid HTML but it works.

 The opening {langx xx} tag should include two [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code abbreviation letters in lowercase associated with language's name.
 French, for example, has the code **fr**: